Agentic AI Security CMM — Standards Crosswalk Matrix

 1. General description (purpose, intended use)Agent Card / system manifestD1 + D2

 2(d).
-Data requirements / sheets / provenancePer-source attribution; AI-BOMD6 + D8
+Data requirements / datasheets / provenancePer-source attribution; AI-BOMD6 + D8

 2(e).
 Human oversight measuresHITL coverage telemetry; least-agency tier registerD3 + D9